kemitchell/writing.kemitchell.com/_posts/2018-01-06-CLAs-Are-Not-a-Sham.md

 - Contributor licensing needn't cause high friction.
 - Open source should teach contributor licensing, not hide it.
 - It's very hard to put contributor licensing off.
-- So by default, set up a process from the get-go.
+- So by default, follow a process from the get-go.

 ## Your lawyer is not the enemy.